 What is Schema Markup and How Structured Data Can Benefit Your Business

-You may or may not have noticed but there has been a revolution in search technology during the past decade that has deep implications for any business with a web presence.
-That revolution centres around semantics – the meaning behind words, or Schema Markup and Structured Data as SEO knows it.
+During the past decade, there has been a revolution in search technology that has deep implications for any business with a web presence.
+That revolution centres around semantics – the meaning behind words, or Schema Markup and Structured Data.

-In this article we’re going to look at some of the background of search and how semantics have become important; the tools at our disposal to help index a site’s content semantically; a brief introduction to the practical side of this with supporting links; and an exploration of some of the fundamental concepts underpinning this – entities and trust.
-Finally, we’ll have a look at what is on offer as far as search results go and what the end user might see.
+This article will look at the background of search and how semantics have become important; the tools at our disposal to help index a site’s content semantically; a brief introduction to the practical side of this with supporting links; and an exploration of some of the fundamental concepts underpinning this – entities and trust.
+Finally, we’ll look at what is on offer as far as search results go and what the end-user might see.

 - A brief history of search and search technology

 - The problem with Keywords without a context and the importance of disambiguation

 - Machine-readable semantic languages

 - Schema.org – providing a universal semantic language for search engines

 - Reflections in SERP’s – Rich Cards, Rich Snippets, and other human accessibility layers.

 The nature of online search technology has changed quite considerably since its birth in 1990.
 Once they had evolved a bit, from 1995 onwards, search engines worked by providing a list of possible answers to search queries.
 This was based on the words they contained in the search query, and it was then left to the searcher to select what looked like the best match to show them what they were searching for.
 This ambiguity and transparency in the search engine algorithms meant that you could use many tricks to gain high positions in the search results without necessarily containing the information that the search query was trying to find.
 Or in other words – search results were often not very useful to the searcher, and there was a lot of “spam”, so to speak.